LLM Fine-Tuning for Custom AI Business Solutions

 As the model processes these pairs, it adjusts its internal settings and weights.
 This means it learns to prioritize information relevant to the specialized tasks it is being trained for.

 Before we look at how LLMs can be fine-tuned, let's discuss who should consider this approach and why.
-If any of the following applies to your case, then fine-tuning is your go-to.
+If any of the following applies to your case, then LLM fine-tuning is your go-to.

 You have limited data